comunica/Article-ISWC2018-Resource/content/related-work.md

 as opposed to _tightly-coupled_ SPARQL engines such as [AllegroGraph](cite:cites allegrograph), [Blazegraph](cite:cites blazegraph), and [Virtuoso](cite:cites virtuoso).
 For the remainder of this section, we only focus on other loosely-coupled SPARQL frameworks.

+{:.comment data-author="RV"}
+Mmm no, explain these as engines that are intended to run on a server, closely to the data.
+And I wouldn't just go over them in one sentence.

 The [Triple Pattern Fragments client](cite:cites ldf) is a client-side SPARQL engine